 Literature: American Indian literatures, U.S. and global Southern studies, Native American and Indigenous Studies, American fiction from the beginnings to the 21st century, multi-ethnic American literatures

 In 2014, Eric Gary Anderson won a University Teaching Excellence Award with special acknowledgment of his contributions to General Education at Mason.
-In addition to his book, American Indian Literature and the Southwest: Contexts and Dispositions (University of Texas Press, 1999), he has published upwards of twenty essays in edited volumes and journals, including pieces in PMLA, American Literary History, Early American Literature, Southern Spaces, Mississippi Quarterly, and South to a New Place.
-His most recent work includes contributions to Critical Terms for Southern Studies, the Cambridge Robert Frost in Context, and The Oxford Handbook to the Literature of the US South.
+In addition to his book, American Indian Literature and the Southwest: Contexts and Dispositions (University of Texas Press, 1999), he has published more than twenty essays in edited volumes and journals, including pieces in PMLA, American Literary History, Early American Literature, Southern Spaces, Mississippi Quarterly, and South to a New Place.
 With Taylor Hagood and Daniel Cross Turner, he is a co-editor of Undead Souths: The Gothic and Beyond in Southern Literature and Culture, a collection of essays available now from Louisiana State University Press.
 From 2012-14, he served as President of The Society for the Study of Southern Literature.
 At Mason, he coordinates the interdisciplinary minor in Native American & Indigenous Studies and serves as faculty advisor for the GMU Native American and Indigenous Alliance.